 I FOUND MY AGING COPY of Poul Anderson's Brain Wave when I discovered Joachim Boaz's site Science Fiction and Other Suspect Ruminations.
 I read Joachim's take on Poul Anderson's novel — he considered it "vaguely good" — and the comments submitted by his readers and I disagreed with certain observations of theirs.
-So, I want to address a few … CONTINUE READING
+So, I want to address a few of those … CONTINUE READING

 I JUST HAD A 'WHAT A COINCIDENCE' MOMENT!
-They are not all that dissimilar from deja vu moments, except the sometimes slightly scary feeling that accompanies the latter is rarely part of the former.
-When coincidence occurs to me, I am usually delighted, rarely frightened into believing some form of pre-determinism, as deja vu can … CONTINUE READING
+They are not all that dissimilar from déjà vu moments, except the sometimes slightly scary feeling that accompanies the latter is rarely part of the former.
+When coincidence occurs to me, I am usually delighted, rarely frightened into believing some form of pre-determinism, as déjà … CONTINUE READING

 IF I SAID that all 'modern' fantasy can be traced to one author and one story, J.R.R.
 Tolkien and The Lord Of The Rings, few would argue.
 While aficionados and historians can make arguments for the influence of Lord Dunsany, James Branch Cabell, and others, almost all the well-known fantasy titles of the past four … CONTINUE READING

 ALL FANTASTICAL LITERATURE depends on a state of being known as the 'willful suspension of disbelief.'
 That is, the reader enters the story prepared to toss all skepticism aside for the sake of the story!
-This term was coined by Samuel Taylor Coleridge in 1817 in his Biographia literaria (or 'biographical sketches of my literary … CONTINUE READING
+This term was coined by Samuel Taylor Coleridge in 1817 in his Biographia literaria (or 'biographical sketches of my literary life') and opinions he … CONTINUE READING

 ISAAC ASIMOV was one of America's greatest intellectuals, and a prolific writer: he authored or edited more than 500 books!
 His interests were all over the map, but he is generally known as one of science fiction's most accomplished writers.

-His Foundation Trilogy of novels is considered a classic of science fiction, must-reads for … CONTINUE READING
+His Foundation Trilogy of novels is considered a classic of science fiction, must-reads for any serious … CONTINUE READING

 I WAS MOTIVATED to dig up my old copy of Poul Anderson's novel Brain Wave when I discovered Joachim Boaz's site Science Fiction and Other Suspect Ruminations.
-I read Joachim's take on the Anderson book (he considered it "vaguely good") and the comments submitted by his readers and I disagreed with certain observations of theirs. … CONTINUE READING
+I read Joachim's take on the Anderson book (he considered it "vaguely good") and the comments submitted by his readers and I disagreed with certain observations of theirs.
+So, I want to address … CONTINUE READING